Sculpting Data: Overview

 Containers β†’ Buffers β†’ Form.

-Part II β€” Processing Expression (coming soon)
+Part II β€” Processing Expression

 Processors, operations, shaping behaviour.

-Part III β€” Structural Motion (planned)
+Part III β€” Visual Materiality I

 Part IV β€” Contextual Intelligence (planned)